Online Safety

 Children and young people spend an average of 12 hours a week online, and it becomes part of their routine early on in life.
 More and more, we are seeing that children’s misuse of the internet can be to the detriment of their safety, welfare and happiness.

-To have a social networking account, a person should be 14 or over.
+To have a social networking account, a person should be 13 or over.
 Research done by the NSPCC highlights that the damage done to the wellbeing of children aged under 12 years, by social media, is far more acute as they do not have the emotional maturity to cope with the issues that arise.
-All internet sites that children are using should have a CEOP – report abuse button.
-If it doesn’t, it isn’t safe.
-In particular, the use of internet sites/apps that are used to make others feel unhappy or can lead to children viewing images that are inappropriate should be avoided.
+Many of the sites/apps have location settings, which if not disabled, can allow another person to see exactly where you are.
+This coupled with the personal information which many children share online can be very dangerous.
+This has led to online grooming and sexual exploitation.

 Video games can also be a source of danger as many contain images and action that is violent and unsuitable, even popular games like Minecraft and Call of Duty should be monitored carefully.
 Games played online enable children to interact with strangers and view ‘messages’ left behind.
-Please check the PEGI rating of any game your son/daughter is playing.
+Please check the PEGI rating of any game your child is playing.

 Don’t be afraid to shut it down, turn it off and insist they have a conversation with you!